 Peak: During the irrational exuberance phase, politicians continue to ignore fiscal policy.
 They would be smart to pursue a contractionary fiscal policy to avoid the peak.
 But politicians don't get re-elected when they either raise taxes or cut spending.

 Trough: By this point, there is so much outcry among voters that the elected officials must do something to turn things around.
-That was successfully done in 2009 with the Economic Stimulus Act that ended the Great Recession.
+That was successfully done in 2009 with the American Recovery and Reinvestment Act that ended the Great Recession.